Shipwrecks

 “Your concern is justified, Yagrin,” says the council.

-“We’d like you to visit Tshuan weekly to speak to the sisters.”
+“We want you to visit Tshuan weekly to speak with the sisters.”

 “Let them be your eyes and ears.”

-“Ask them if they see signs that the Tshuans are preparing to fight against us.”
+“Ask them to look for signs that the Tshuans are preparing to fight against us.”

-“If there are further signs of war, or the sisters appear to be in danger, we will reconsider our decision.”
+“If there are further signs of any war, or the sisters appear to be in danger, we will consider bringing all the sisters to the guild lands.”

 “Thank you council,” I reply.

-“There is one more task that the Bizra gave to the sisters.”
+“There is one more task that the Bizra discussed with the sisters.”

-“The skills of mental attack have been lost, Yagrin,” says Lina, head of the weavers guild.
+“The skills of mental attack and defense have been lost, Yagrin,” says Lina, head of the weavers guild.

 The council murmurs in agreement.